iam-pratap/Interview-Preparation-Guide/docker.md

 ![Screenshot 2023-02-08 at 4 32 13 PM](https://user-images.githubusercontent.com/43399466/217511949-81f897b2-70ee-41d1-b229-38d0572c54c7.png)

 `6.
-What is the difference between docker COPY and docker ADD` Docker ADD can copy the files from a URL unlike Docker COPY which can only copy files from host system into the container.
+What is the difference between docker COPY and docker ADD`

+Docker ADD can copy the files from a URL unlike Docker COPY which can only copy files from host system into the container.

+`7.
+What is the difference between CMD and ENTRYPOINT?` **CMD:** Sets default parameters that can be overridden from the Docker Command Line Interface (CLI) when a container is running.
+**ENTRYPOINT:** Default parameters that cannot be overridden when Docker Containers run with CLI parameters

-`8. what are the networking types in Docker and what is the default?` The default networking in Docker is Bridge
+`8. what are the networking types in Docker and what is the default?`

+The default networking in Docker is Bridge
 Howerver, you can change the default type and configure one of the
 1. Bridge